Azure/missionlz/docs/deployment-guide-bicep.md

 MLZ also provides the ARM template compiled from the Bicep file at [src/bicep/mlz.json](../src/bicep/mlz.json).

-MLZ provides defaults for all but one parameter, allowing a simple deployment to be run from the Azure CLI, PowerShell, or the Azure Portal.
-This is an example of an Azure CLI deployment that uses all the defaults, and sets the `resourcePrefix` parameter, which is the only required parameter for deploying MLZ.
+MLZ has sensible defaults for all but one parameter, allowing for simple deployment that specify only the parameters that need to differ from the defaults.

+Below is an example of an Azure CLI deployment that uses all the defaults, and sets the `resourcePrefix` parameter, which is the only required parameter.

 ```plaintext
 az deployment sub create \